kinshuk4/MoocX/k2e/foreign-language/deutsch/A1.1/cases/german-declensions-OR-cases.md

 ### THE GERMAN NOMINATIVE CASE ( *DER NOMINATIV* OR *DER WERFALL*)

 The nominative case—in both German and in English—is the subject of a sentence.
 The term nominative comes from Latin and means to name (think of "nominate").
-Amusingly, *der **Werfall* translates literally as "the who case."
+Amusingly, *der Werfall* translates literally as "the **who** case."

+The nominative case is used for a person, animal or thing which is doing the action.
+In this case, you will be able to ask: **Who/What** did or is something?
+The nominative case is always used after the verbs **sein** and **werden.**

 In the examples below, the nominative word or expression is in bold:

 - **\*Der Hund **beißt den Mann.* (The dog bites the man.)
 - **\*Dieser Gedanke **ist blöd**.** *(This thought is stupid.)
 - **\*Meine Mutter **ist **Architektin***\*.*** (My mother is an architect.)
+- Der Mann schläft. ⇨ **Who** sleeps?
+- Die Frau kocht. ⇨ **Who** cooks?
+- Es ist ein schönes Haus. ⇨ **What** is beautiful?

 The nominative case can follow the verb "to be," as in the last example.
 The verb "is" acts like an equal sign (my mother = architect).
 But the nominative is most often the subject of a sentence.